 One of our members, Coacto, are hosting the Cotswolds Salesforce Community Christmas Fundraiser here at Hub8!

+We’ll be hearing from three local charities; Cheltenham Open Door, National Star and Family Space at 7pm.
 Christmas is a time for giving, and what better way to end the first year of the Cotswolds Salesforce Community Group than by giving back to the community we live in.

 FREE car parking in place at many Council run car parks, due to late night shopping!